jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "We could stay here," he says.
 "This apartment is old.
 Neglected.
 I can fix the faucet, the room fans, install new hardwood.
 Our people are here.
 I have daily work here.
 You will be a nurse soon.
 You keep me healthy.
 Maybe I get repairmen contract."

-I reply "I read the papers everyday.
+I reply "All the good spots are taken here.
+I read the papers everyday.
 The world is changing.
 It's so big.
 We could go anywhere, Detroit, Moscow, Argentina, even Japan!
 We are building railroads, ranches, mills, factories, power stations!
 Everyone has fresh clothes.
 Full plates.
 Good shoes.
 Anyone can do anyting!
 No politics like home.

 My husband is sealing the window.
 Our boy helps him push in the rubber.
 Ruffling noises come from the alley.